Líder Mármol: Chicago Fire

 On 30 April 2008, it was announced that Marmol joined MLS team Chicago Fire after months of trialling with uncertainty with Chicago Fire and New York Red Bulls under the training of Colombian coach Juan Carlos Osorio.
 Chicago Fire Director of Football Frank Klopas said "We are very excited to have Líder in our organization.
 He is a good young player and we are sure he will make the team much stronger".
 Marmol would officially join the team when he'd receive his P-1 visa and work permit.

 On 28 June 2008, Marmol appeared on the bench for Chicago Fire in a 0–0 home draw against San Jose Earthquakes.
 In this task, he was team mates with Mexican player Cuauhtémoc Blanco.
 On 1 July 2008, Marmol debuted for Chicago Fire in a Lamar Hunt Open Cup third-round victory against Cleveland City Stars and was praised by the coach.
 On 6 July 2008, Marmol debuted for Chicago Fire in a 2–2 away draw against Columbus Crew.
 He was substituted on the field for Justin Mapp in the 86th minute.
 In this event, Marmol also faced Argentine player Guillermo Barros Schelotto.
-On 21 September 2008, Marmol made his full debut, second appearance and also his last apprearance for Chicago Fire, when he started in a 4–1 home defeat against FC Dallas, playing all of the 90 minutes of the game.
+On 21 September 2008, Marmol made his full debut, second appearance and also his last appearance for Chicago Fire, when he started in a 4–1 home defeat against FC Dallas, playing all of the 90 minutes of the game.

 In January 2009, Marmol was granted a release from Chicago Fire following a request submitted by the player.

 He amassed 94 minutes for Chicago Fire in 1 start, and appeared on the bench on 9 occasions.